Canon 1D Mark IV vs Kodak AZ901

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the AZ901) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The AZ901 is a recent model that features in the current product line-up of Kodak.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.
+Further information on the features and operation of the 1D Mark IV and AZ901 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Kodak AZ901 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D Mark IV better than the Kodak AZ901 or vice versa?
 The listing below highlights the relative strengths of the two models.